datttrian/leetcode/leetcode/roman-to-integer/prompts.md

 The time complexity of this solution is O(n), where n is the length of the input string.
 This is because we iterate through each character in the string once.

-The space complexity is O(1) because we only use a constant amount of extra space to store the roman_dict, result, and prev_value variables.
-The space used does not depend on the size of the input string.
+The space complexity is O(n) as well.
+In the worst case, the stack can contain all the characters in the string, resulting in a space complexity of O(n).

 ## Tries